huawei-noah/SMARTS/docs/benchmarks/agent_zoo.rst

 Agent Zoo
 =========

-Numerous prebuilt and trained agents are hosted at `zoo/policies <https://github.com/huawei-noah/SMARTS/tree/master/zoo/policies>`_ .
+Numerous pre-built and trained agents are hosted at `zoo/policies <https://github.com/huawei-noah/SMARTS/tree/master/zoo/policies>`_ .
 These agents should be installed prior to being used in SMARTS environments or benchmarks.

 .. code-block:: bash